 Franziska created Holistic Ballet® out of her more than 20 years of experience as a professional ballet dancer and dance teacher.
-Born in Berlin, former East Germany, she began her ballet training aged 6, completed the eight years ballet education programme at the State Ballet School Berlin and graduated, at the top of her class, as a professional dancer in 1993.
+Born in Berlin, former East Germany, she began her ballet training at aged 6, completed the eight years ballet education programme at the State Ballet School Berlin, and graduated, at the top of her class, as a professional dancer in 1993.

 Her first contract was with the German State Opera Berlin (Deutsche Staatsoper Berlin) where she was cast in soloist roles from the beginning of her career and danced the principal role in The Nutcracker in the second year of being with the company.
 She left Berlin to join the newly founded Peter Schaufuss Ballet in Denmark.

 In 1998, Franziska moved to London to become a freelance artist and gradually transitioned from being an active dancer to being a ballet teacher, training as a Gyrotonic and Pilates instructor at the same time.

 Being asked by her teacher, Renato Paroni, to cover his classes for him was a stepping stone into teaching, from where she quickly established her own classes for amateurs and semi-professionals and was invited to guest-teach prestigious professional dance companies like Random Dance, Ballet Prejlocaj, State Theatre Kassel (Staatstheater Kassel, Germany) and others.

 Throughout her time as a student, dancer and teacher, Franziska learned, re-learned, dismissed, got confused and intrigued by the various existing ballet training techniques.
 She witnessed the similarities and opposites, the various ways of dancing styles and the great disagreement people would have over how certain steps should be performed.